Uncharted 4 Travel Itinerary 4: Libertalia, Utopia of the Pirate Kings

-The closest real-life locations I can associate with Libertalia are villas and palaces in former European colonies.
-Colonies such as India or Malaysia (Malaya).
+The closest real-life locations I can associate with Libertalia are thus villas and palaces in former European colonies.
+Colonies such as India and Malaysia (Malaya).
 Admittedly, even these do not quite share the same feel as Avery’s ersatz utopia, and nothing certainly feels at all like the labyrinth or ship graveyard in the final chapters.

 And Now To Avery’s Pirate Paradise